MountStill/COMP2113-The-Da-Vinci-Code-/README.md

    - CardPool.cpp: class cardpool implementation.

 ## Compilation and execution instructions:
+1. Download all files (Including "Introduction.txt").

+2. Two methods to run the program (Make sure the "Introduction.txt" is under the same path).
-1. g++ -pedantic-errors -std=c++11 main.cpp CardPool.cpp CardSet.cpp -o main
+- g++ -pedantic-errors -std=c++11 main.cpp CardPool.cpp CardSet.cpp -o main

-2. ./main
+- ./main
+- OR simply run the "Da Vinci Code.exe"

 3. Follow the instruction printed on the screen to input your choice.